For people who are looking for the absolute best Tai Chi instruction in Las Vegas...

 Practicing Tai Chi also increases coordination and range of motion, reduces stress levels, lowers blood pressure, and enhances a sense of emotional well being and inner harmony.
 Taijiquan or Tai Chi Chuan translates from Chinese to English as “Great grand ultimate fist”.

-Tai Chi Is Not: A Dance, A Religious Practice Or A Cardio Workout.
+Tai Chi IS NOT: A Dance, A Religious Practice Or A Cardio Workout

 The style of Tai Chi can look like a dance because some of the move are coordinated to flow in a sequence.
 These routines or forms are again based in the practical fighting applications of the techniques.
 A long time ago, someone (grandmaster of the art) found that certain techniques flowed well when they followed each other.
 Naturally he decided to start practicing them in that particular sequence and a new form or routine was born.
 Some of the longer sets of Tai Chi have up to 108 movements.